-The communities within this biotope are characterized by a dense canopy of Ascophyllum nodosum.
+This biotope is characterized by a dense canopy of Ascophyllum nodosum.
 The fucoid Fucus vesiculosus is also common within this biotope.
 The red seaweed Polysiphonia lanosa is a common epiphyte on Ascophyllum nodosum.
 The sheltered nature of this biotope allows Ascophyllum nodosum ecad mackayi to form on rare occasions.
-The barnacle species Semibalanus balanoides is found on the rock surfaces beneath the canopy, along with the limpet species Patella vulgata.
+The barnacle Semibalanus balanoides is found on the rock surfaces beneath the canopy, along with the limpet species Patella vulgata.
 Both of these species are important in the structuring of the biological community on rocky intertidal ecosystems (Hawkins, 1983).
 A number of littorinids are found within this biotope and are important grazers.
 The crab Carcinus maenas and the dog whelk Nucella lapillus are dominant predators.

 Ascophyllum nodosum is the key structuring species of this biotope.
 This species acts as an ecosystem engineer and the canopy that their fronds create modify habitat conditions.
-Although Fucus vesiculosus is important to this biotope, if this species were missing the biotope would still exist.
-The canopy provides protection from desiccation for the various underlying seaweeds in addition to providing a substratum for epifauna and being the primary food resource for grazers.
-This can facilitate the existence and survival of other intertidal species and therefore strongly influencing the structure and functioning of intertidal ecosystems (Jenkins et al., 2008).
-Therefore, the sensitivity assessment is based on the key structuring species (Ascophyllum nodosum), although the sensitivity of other species is addressed where relevant.
+Although Fucus vesiculosus is important to this biotope, its loss from the biotope would not result in loss of the biotope.
+The fucoid canopy provides protection from desiccation for the various underlying seaweeds in addition to providing a substratum for epifauna and being the primary food resource for grazers.
+This can facilitate the existence and survival of other intertidal species and, therefore, strongly influences the structure and function of intertidal ecosystems (Jenkins et al., 2008).
+Therefore, the sensitivity assessment is based on the key structuring species Ascophyllum nodosum, although the sensitivity of other species is addressed where relevant.